jbm1991/disaster_response/README.md

 # Disaster Response Pipeline Project

+## Project Motiviation

+This project is an assignment in the Udacity Data Science Nanodegree.
+The aim is use an ETL pipeline and an ML pipeline to train a model which can categorise messages received by disaster response teams.
+Additionally there is a web application which shows visualisations of the dataset, and uses the trained model to predict the categorisations of new messages inputted into the website.

 ## Installation

 Please use Python 3.\*.
 You can install the necessary dependencies with the command `pip install -r requirements.txt`.